azzerial/ImageCompressor/README.md

 ## Note

-This project is based on an University project originally built in Haskell.
+This project is based on a University project originally built in Haskell.

 My main goal with this project isn't to make a useful/functioning desktop application, but to try out and learn how to make some.
 So see this as an experiment rather than a project.